Children's Online Privacy Protection Act

 Privacy Policy

-Clear, comprehensive privacy policy describing information practices, posted prominently and linked from every page where information is collected.
+Clear, detailed privacy policy describing information practices, posted prominently and linked from every page where information is collected.

 Direct Notice to Parents